shogun-toolbox/shogun/doc/readme/INSTALL.md

 ## Windows build <a name="manual-windows"></a>

-Please see our [Azzure Pipelines](https://dev.azure.com/shogunml/shogun/_build?definitionId=2) build.
+Please see our [Azure Pipelines](https://dev.azure.com/shogunml/shogun/_build?definitionId=2) build.
 It is recommended to use "Visual Studio 14 2015" or "MSBuild".
 You will need to adjust all path names to the Windows style, e.g.